SleepPolar/SimpleConditionVerifier/README.md

 - The result is: false

 **Little explanation:**
 The parenthesis is of type "AND" and the first condition gives "true", then it continues with the next, the next condition is an "OR" parenthesis, since all the conditions of the parenthesis of type "OR" are false.
+The result will be false

 ### Second Complex Condition
 **analyzes = (true && false && (false || true))**